inavac182/uireact/README.md

 # ATTENTION!!!

-## V3 is coming, From Styles components to SCSS modules.
+## V3 is here, From Styles components to SCSS modules.

-### We are moving away from styled-components to SCSS modules, so we can get all the benefits of server components in JS frameworks such as Remix and Next JS.
-We will be performing a series of updates to the library, so make sure you follow up
+### We moved away from styled-components to SCSS modules, so we can get all the benefits of server components in JS frameworks such as Remix and Next JS.

 Issue: [Move to SCSS Modules](https://github.com/inavac182/uireact/issues/346).